grejj/RoboticsND-Map-My-World/Occupany_Grid_Mapping/README.md

 ![Generated Map](Images/generated_map.png "Generated Map")

-__Note:__ All information and images shown here were retrieved from the Udacity Robotics Nanodegree Mapping and SLAM Unit.
+__Note:__ All information and images shown here were retrieved from the Udacity Robotics Nanodegree Mapping and SLAM unit course material.